Reasons why the KJV is trustworthy but cannot be inerrant

 Inconsistency in treating those who affirm the KJV is not inerrant

-One of the things that does not cease to amaze me is how proponents of KJV inerrancy will ridicule a writer for not holding to the inerrancy of the KJV, but that same proponent of KJV inerrancy in the same book will praise KJV defenders of the past who taught against KJV inerrancy.
+One of the things that does not cease to amaze me is how proponents of KJV inerrancy will ridicule others for not holding the inerrancy of the KJV, but that same proponent of KJV inerrancy in the same book will praise KJV defenders of the past who taught against KJV inerrancy.
 For example, it is not uncommon in my experience to read a book by a KJV inerranist who speaks strongly against those who dare question the inerrancy of the KJV, yet in the same book he will have a list of recommended books that include works by Edward Hills and John Burgon, who made it clear they did not believe in an inerrant KJV.
 As to John Burgon, Sam Gipp interestingly admits: "Because he is so far in the past we Bible believers embrace him as a friend rather than an adversary."
 (The 2006 Geneva Bible: A Trojan Horse.
 2008, p.
-5)
+5).
+Such a statement seems to be an admission that belief in an inerrant KJV in the 19th century was virtually non-existent or extremely rare among the Biblically literate.

 Reasons for the reliability of the KJV